 What are your favourite ever open source projects?
 What makes them special?

 There are so many great OS projects I’ve used over the years.
 XUnit, Serilog and MediatR are pretty much in all my project now-a-days.
 But my favourite open source project has got to be ASP.NET Core.
 It’s an amazing framework to work with.

 What was the inspiration behind your project?

-I work for a housing association where we had some conversations with a charity in our area that connects people who need help together with volunteers.
-They currently do this using a paper system which was hindering their ability to expand.
-It also makes the process complicated and difficult to manage.
+I used to work for a housing association where we had some conversations with a charity in our area that connected people who need help together with volunteers.
+They did this using a paper system which was hindering their ability to expand.
+It also made the process complicated and difficult to manage.

 We offered to write them some bespoke software which would move them from a paper based system to a fully electronic system.
 It would also provide automation where possible to streamline their process and allow them to focus on the people, not the paperwork.

 How did the project start and shape over time?

 We started by defining the requirements with the charity and scoping out a minimum set of features for the MVP release.
 Once this was done, the team got to work breaking the features down into small chunks in order to begin working on them.
 At this point we also decided on the technology we would use for the project.

 We started building out the initial infrastructure of the project and then moved straight into building features.
 But we have used several open source projects to help deliver the solution.
 We’ve used MediatR, Serilog, Blazored Toast, Blazored Typeahead and Blazored FluentValidation.